JakeD520/Lucian/03_Episodes/S01E02/Scene 2.md

 Evander’s expression softens — unsurprised.

 **EVANDER**
-The humans always have dissonance, brother.
+The humans always have dissonance.
 Noise, harmony, collapse, miracle.
 They adapt.
 They overcome.
 It’s their way.